chetangowdaa07/CAD-/README.md

-Download the file where I have uploaded my CAD Models All the parts and assemblies are done in SolidEge
+Download the file where I have uploaded my CAD Models ,All the parts and assemblies are done in SolidEge